jonotrujillo/dotfiles/README.md

 stow zsh
 ```

+## Managing Dotfiles

-Packages are managed with stow.
-For example, to install the `git` package, run:
+Dotfiles are managed with `stow`.
+To install a dotfiles folder, for example `/git`, run:

 ```sh
 stow git